 Creating user flows from our user personas enabled me to gain a deeper understanding of how the user would move through the app in order to complete a real world task.
 This allowed me to figure out where the pain points were as well as what worked really well in terms of easy navigations within the app.

 Upon finalising my design drafts, I used a combination of Adobe Illustrator, XD and Sketch to build my high fidelity prototypes to show what the final look of the app will be.
 These high fid prototypes were exported to Invision to create my interactive clickable prototypes which were sent to a selection of users to test again and gain valuable feedback.
-We had some great feedback and that led to us fixing and tweaking certain design and user elements to create the current prototype we have uploaded on Invision.
+I had some great feedback and that led to me fixing and tweaking certain design and user elements to create a working prototype which was built with Invision.